nodename/stately/README.md

-# Stately: StateCharts in the re-frame Environment
+# Stately: StateCharts in Clojure/Script

+Stately is currently implemented using re-frame's event dispatcher and its app-db.
+This dependency can easily be removed by reimplementing those.

 ## Components